deckhouse/virtualization/docs/USER_GUIDE.md

 Two attachment methods are available:

 - Via the VM specification (`.spec.blockDeviceRefs`): Disks are listed in the [VirtualMachine](/modules/virtualization/cr.html#virtualmachine) configuration and boot order is set for them (by position in the list or via the `bootOrder` field).
 Recommended when configuring the VM manually or via GitOps, or when you need to control boot order (e.g., an ISO for OS installation).
 - Via [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`): Disk is attached via a separate resource and does not participate in boot order.
-Disks are always attached using the `virtio-scsi` bus regardless of `enableParavirtualization`.
+Disks are attached using the `virtio-scsi` bus regardless of `enableParavirtualization`.
 Recommended for automation and when you do not have permission to edit the VM.

 With `enableParavirtualization: true`, both methods let you attach and detach disks on a running VM without rebooting, if the disk is available on the node where the VM runs.
 With `enableParavirtualization: false`, the `.spec.blockDeviceRefs` list on a running VM changes only after a reboot; you can still attach and detach disks without rebooting using [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) (`vmbda`).

 {{< alert level="warning" >}}
+For the `Legacy` osType with `enableParavirtualization: false` an attachment is rejected: its disks are on the IDE bus, which cannot be hot-plugged.
+Add the device to `.spec.blockDeviceRefs` and restart the VM.
+With paravirtualization on an attachment is accepted, but the disk still arrives on the `virtio-scsi` bus: Windows XP and Server 2003 have no driver for it and will not see it, whereas a guest that does have one — the osType picks a chipset, not an operating system — uses it like any other VM.
+{{< /alert >}}

+{{< alert level="warning" >}}
 For VMs with `enableParavirtualization: false`, the following applies:

-- devices in `.spec.blockDeviceRefs` use the SATA bus; changes to the list on a running VM (adding or removing a disk, including an ISO image) take effect after rebooting the VM.
+- devices in `.spec.blockDeviceRefs` use the SATA bus, or the IDE bus for the `Legacy` osType; changes to the list on a running VM (adding or removing a disk, including an ISO image) take effect after rebooting the VM.
 Account for this when using the web interface and in automation;
 - disks attached through [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) use the `virtio-scsi` bus and can be attached and detached without rebooting the VM; `VirtIO` drivers for the SCSI controller must be installed in the guest OS, otherwise the disk may not appear in the OS even when the `vmbda` resource is created successfully in the cluster.
 {{< /alert >}}